 - Can I reschedule from a test center to an at home test?

 Yes.
-If you are located in an area where at home testing is available and wish to reschedule to an at home test, you will need to contact ETS.
-Test takers that have a test center appointment scheduled through June 2020 will be allowed to reschedule to an at home test.
+If you are located in an area where at home testing is available and wish to reschedule to an at home test, you can do so in your ETS account at no charge.